cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 | **q7.1**  |    |      |      |       |      |      |    |      |      |      |     |      | 1  |
 | **q7.2**  |    |      |      |       |      |      |    |      |      |      |     |      | 1  |

-#### Happy Path Finite State Machine Diagram
+#### Happy Paths Finite State Machine Diagram

-//Todo Description
 Here we give a graphical representation of the "happy paths" finite state machine.
+When interpreting the diagram, consider the following elements:

+- **Colors**: Each arrow color signifies a specific type of transition:
+  - **Green Arrows**: These illustrate transitions happening in the flow1: A starts, B follow.
+  - **Blue Arrows**: These illustrate transitions happening in the flow2: B starts, A follow.
+  - **Black Arrows**: These represent transitions that can take place or in Flow0 (CrossingHello) or in any other flow.

+- **Line Thickness**:
+  - **Thick Lines**: A transition with a thicker line suggests a move to states, which follows another standard transition.
+(E.g. An intermediate state exisist)
+  - **Thin Lines**: A thinner line indicates a direct move to the new state.

 [FSM](https://excalidraw.com/#json=A4nB3_iZeT5jdhsXRSz3x,aBm-OM6FI6Q545CCkwaCmg)
 ![Picture](img_fsm/FSM_Upgrades.png)